-Progress against the Service's programme of fire safety audits at high-risk premises with sleeping risk is being monitored due to the downturn in proactive audits because of the current coronavirus pandemic.
+Progress against the Service's program of fire safety audits at high-risk premises with sleeping risk is being monitored due to the downturn in proactive audits due to the coronavirus pandemic.
 The Service is contacting care homes that would have formed part of the high-risk premises within the risk-based inspection programme to undertake a telephone audit in line with NFCC guidance.